barKoderSDK/android-shopping-cart-example/README.md

    ```

 Open the project in Android Studio.
-Build and run the application on an Android emulator or physical device.
+Build and run the application on an Android emulator or a physical device.

 ## Usage